IDinsight/ask-a-question/docs/deployment/aws/cicd.md

-# CI/CD of AAQ on AWS with Github Actions
+# CI/CD of AAQ on AWS with GitHub Actions

 After following the [infrastructure creation steps](infrastructure.md), you should now have created 3 services in your AAQ ECS cluster.